DEFENCE FORCE RECRUITING REMAINS OPEN FOR BUSINESS

 On the battlefield, the Royal Australian Corps of Signals (RA Sigs) provides commanders with the means of controlling the battle using a number of methods including radio, fibre optic, microwave, information systems and satellite links.
 By planning, deploying and maintaining robust, scalable, secure local and wide area networks, RA Sigs ensures the Army's information services are available 24/7 anywhere in the world.

-The Communication Systems Operator is responsible for the operation of communications equipment at a number of different levels; whether it is within a Special Forces patrol or within a large headquarters, the men and women of the Communications Systems employment category are there.
+The Communication Systems Operator is responsible for the operation of communications equipment at a number of different levels; whether it is within a Special Forces patrol or within a large headquarters, you’ll find someone from the Communications Systems employment category working there.

-As a Communication Systems Operator you will ensure that your Commander can communicate over a range of different communications networks, using satellite terminals, radios, hand-held and desktop data terminals and security equipment.
-Your training will give you the skills you need to become proficient in radio-telephone voice procedures, touch typing, electronic data transfer and a variety of software applications.
+As a Communication Systems Operator you will ensure that your commander can communicate over a range of different networks,including tactical radio and satellite systems, hand-held and mobile data terminals.
+Your training will give you the skills you need to become proficient in tactical voice and data communications, advanced field antenna construction, communications security and a variety of specialised software applications.

 The duties listed below are those that you will be trained in during your initial employment training and subsequent trade training courses that you will attend over the course of your career, but note that not all duties are performed in each individual Communication Systems Operator position:

-- Plan, design and manage a variety of communications networks
+- Plan, design and manage a variety of communications and communications support networks

-- Conduct the configuration, deployment and operation of tactical radio and satellite systems, antenna systems, computer networks and computer terminals
+- Conduct the configuration, deployment and operation of tactical radio and satellite systems including antenna and communications security systems, computer networks and terminals

-- Perform customer service tasks including transmitting and receiving messages
+- Perform customer service tasks including passing messages and providing advice and guidance on your areas of expertise

-- Identify faults and perform basic fault rectification of radio equipment, antennas, batteries and associated ancillary equipment
+- Conduct general maintenance, identify faults and perform basic fault rectification of all your equipment systems.

 Typical work hours